DragonTechRoyale/TASM-Paint/README.md

 # TASM-Paint

-A simple paint programm written in Turbo Assembly
+A simple paint program written in Turbo Assembly

 To compile: